This article may contain compensated links. Please read disclaimer for more info.

 Sometimes, you just need a dreamy beach with turquoise water for a refreshing bath and a nap under a coconut tree.
-From Tahiti’s black sand to the white sand of everywhere else, French Polynesia beaches are as beautiful as they are printed on travel magazines.
+From Tahiti’s black sand to the white sand of everywhere else, French Polynesia beaches are as beautiful as they are printed in travel magazines.

-There are lists of most popular or most beautiful beaches in French Polynesia everywhere on the net, but if you ask the locals, you may find a slice of paradise for the day somewhere else and have it all to yourself!
+There are lists of the most popular or most beautiful beaches in French Polynesia everywhere on the net, but if you ask the locals, you may find a slice of paradise for the day somewhere else and have it all to yourself!

 Hit the Trails

 French Polynesia is made of volcanic islands, with many hiking trails of all levels.
 The list of most popular Polynesian hikes includes Mount Aorai (Tahiti), the Moorea peaks, and Maupiti.
 Of course, there are many more, but they often require a guide.

 In French Polynesia, local dishes have traces of French, Chinese, and Italian cuisine.
 Locals in French Polynesia often eat breadfruit, pork, seafood, cassava, and many fruits.